pattonsgirl/CEG2350/Labs/Lab06/README.md

       - description of `.bash_aliases` script - 1 pt
       - **truthful** demonstrations of `dotinstall` script based on parts implemented - 1 pt
       - good use of markdown formatting - 2 pt
+   - README is not a markdown file or does not use markdown formatting - no credit / (-10) points

 ## `getopts` and error handling